 Be Present During the Inspection

-Also remember that when you make your offer, you want to make sure that the crew is present at the inspection because you need to complete this one job well.
-Problems you didn’t know you needed to be prepared for.
+When you make your offer, you want to make sure that the crew is present at the inspection.

 Step 8: Complete the Inspection